Reading With Fluency and Comprehension

 > At each testing, the assessment is undertaken with a sample of children currently at the end of Grade 2 (or early Grade 3) – not with the same children.

 > The tool is administered, by a trained enumerator, to each child individually.
-It takes about 5 minutes to complete.
+It takes about 10 minutes to complete.
 The details of the procedure and the forms can be found in EGRA Field Guide.
+The benchmark of how many words a student needs to read within 60 seconds has to be set depending on the given language, because orthographies and other factors influence the rate of fluency acquisition - do not automatically use the 45 words per minute standard provided in the Field Guide.
+For more guidance on setting the benchmark, read EGRA Benchmarks and Standards Research Report (see below).

 > Sample size and selection: To obtain representative data for your target school, you will need to randomly select students to take part in the assessment.
 Read the details on sampling in EGRA Field Guide and consult your Education and/or M&E Advisor.